CNGBdb-CNSA/STOmics-Data-Archive/Submit/Project/application.rst

 There are two manners to manage your data,

 * One is **Public**.
 It means all your information submitted associated with the project will be released at the ``release date``.
 * The other one is **Controlled**.
 It means that the metadata of the project will be released at the ``release date``, and the data files will never be released.
+The data files should be controlled access.

+``release date`` can be as much as 2 years beyond the present date.

 Resources
 ---------